gavinmcfarland/figma-node-decoder/NOTES.md

 - Should children of COMPONENT_SETs be appended?
 - Should Auto Layout be applied after all children are created?
 - Should appending happen after or before props are applied?

+## Future refactoring

+- Consider modifying so that it creates a new object/array which the plugin then creates a string from.
+This would be better because it would avoid the need to use eval when decoding.